some-natalie/some-natalie/_posts/2024-07-05-git-compliance-controls.md

 image: /assets/graphics/2024-06-14-whodunnit-git-repo/controls.webp
 ---

 > From [BSides Boulder 2024](https://bsidesboulder.org/), locations of fun - where controls can be reliably set, where they can be bypassed, and where secrets can be stored too.
-This is an expanded set of slides and resources since shown live on 14 June 2024.
+This is an expanded set of slides and resources since shown live on 14 June 2024 ([YouTube](https://www.youtube.com/watch?v=A2tQhigHUNE) recording).
 >
 >🪻 [Overview and contents here, if you missed it!](../git-code-audits) 🪻 {: .prompt-info}